EnriqueDoster/MEG_intro_stats_course/README.md

 Statistics
 * [GUide to STatistical Analysis in Microbial Ecology (GUSTA ME)](https://mb3is.megx.net/gustame)
 * [LHS 610: Exploratory Data Analysis for Health](https://kdpsingh.lab.medicine.umich.edu/lhs-610)
-  * We haven't personaly tried this course, but they provide great videos and code examples for learning how to explore data using R.
+  * We haven't personally tried this course, but they provide great videos and code examples for learning how to explore data using R.
 * [#bioinformatics live twitter feed](https://twitter.com/search?q=%23bioinformatics&src=hash)